zalando-incubator/kube-ingress-aws-controller/README.md

 If you don't pass an ID, the default `kube-ingress-aws-controller` will be used.

 Usually you would want to combine this flag with `ingress-class-filter` so different types of ingresses are associated with the different controllers.
+To make `kube-ingress-aws-controller` manage both specific ingress class and an empty one (or ingresses without ingress class annotation) add an empty class to the list.
+For example to manage ingress class `foo` and ingresses without class set parameter like this `--ingress-class-filter=foo,` (notice the comma in the end).

 ## Target and Health Check Ports